What Percentage Do Realtors Make From A Home Sale?

 $750,000 $45,000 $22,500

-However, the listing agent can’t take all that commission to the bank; they must compensate their broker 30% to 50% of their earned commission.
+However, the seller’s agent can’t take all that commission to the bank; they must compensate their broker.
+Agent / broker splits can vary widely, but the standard arrangements include 50/50, 60/40, and 70/30.
 The percentage amount typically depends on the agent’s experience level, the housing market, and the brokerage agreement.

-Most homeowners lack significant experience in selling homes, and may not be aware of the work that agents do to ensure their homes sell for maximum value.
-HomeLight spoke to top agents about the money they invest in marketing (which they only recoup if and when your home sells):
+Most homeowners have limited experience in selling homes and may not fully understand the efforts agents make to ensure their properties sell for the highest value.
+HomeLight interviewed top agents about the money they invest in marketing, which they only recover if and when your home sells.
+Some of these expenses include online advertising, professional photos, virtual home tours, and open house flyers.

 How top agents add value worthy of their commissions